Xonshiz/comic-dl/ReadMe.md

 comic_dl.exe --auto
 ```

-_Note: It's not necesary to keep the comic files to download the next chapters._
+_Note: It's not necessary to keep the comic files to download the next chapters._

 ## Features
-This is a very basic and small sript, so at the moment it only have a few features.
+This is a very basic and small script, so at the moment it only has a few features.
 * Downloads a Single Chapter and puts in a directory with the comic name, volume and chapter.
 * Downloads all the chapters available for a series.
 * Skip if the file has already been downloaded.
-* Show human readable error(s) in most places.
+* Show human-readable error(s) in most places.

 ## Changelog
 You can check the changelog [**`HERE`**](https://github.com/Xonshiz/comic-dl/blob/master/Changelog.md).

 ## Opening An Issue/Requesting A Site
-If your're planning to open an issue for the script or ask for a new feature or anything that requires opening an Issue, then please do keep these things in mind.
+If you're planning to open an issue for the script or ask for a new feature or anything that requires opening an Issue, then please do keep these things in mind.

 ### Reporting Issues
 If you're going to report an issue, then please run the script again with the "-v or --verbose" argument.
 It should generate a file in the same directory, with the name "Error Log.log".
 Copy that log file's data and post it on a [Gist](https://gist.github.com/) and share that gist's link while reporting the issue here.
 Make sure you **EDIT OUT YOUR USERNAME AND PASSWORD**, if supplied within the command.